iSach/SoccerNeRFs/README.md

-# **Exploring Dynamic NeRFs for Reconstructing Soccer Scenes**
+# **Dynamic NeRFs for Soccer Scenes**

-This repository contains the code of my master's thesis, titled "Exploring Dynamic NeRFs for Reconstructing Soccer Scenes", conducted from 6th Feb to 9th June 2023.
+This repository contains the code for the paper "Dynamic NeRFs for Soccer Scenes", by Sacha Lewin, Maxime Vandegar, Thomas Hoyoux, Olivier Barnich, and Gilles Louppe.

+This paper was accepted at the 6th Int.
+Workshop on Multimedia Content Analysis in Sports (MMSports'23) @ ACM Multimedia 2023, and will be presented on 29th October.

 ## **Abstract**
-In computer vision, novel view synthesis refers to generating new views of an environment from unseen viewpoints, given only a set of images and possibly associated camera poses.
-This long-standing problem is often tackled by building an underlying 3D model that can then be rendered from new angles.
-Neural radiance fields (NeRFs), a recent neural method using this approach, brought groundbreaking results compared to previous techniques.
-The problem can be extended to _4D scene reconstruction_ where the scene is _dynamic_.
-Solving this even more complex problem could lead to many applications, especially in the considered context of broadcast sequences, such as special effects, bullet time, and more.
-Sports environments are rarely tackled yet exhibit particular characteristics as they are often composed of small dynamic parts in a large static environment (e.g., players in a stadium).
-This thesis explores how current state-of-the-art dynamic NeRF models perform in such environments, seeking to assess their applicability and identify crucial components that should be the focus of future work.
-Various experiments are performed in four environments, including real-world conditions.
-Although satisfactory performance can be reached in synthetic environments, we show they currently drastically fail in real-world conditions and require additional assumptions to work.
-However, promising directions are identified toward practical applications.
+The long-standing problem of novel view synthesis has many applications, notably in sports broadcasting.
+Photorealistic novel view synthesis of soccer actions, in particular, is of enormous interest to the broadcast industry.
+Yet only a few industrial solutions have been proposed, and even fewer that achieve near-broadcast quality of the synthetic replays.
+Except for their setup of multiple static cameras around the playfield, the best proprietary systems disclose close to no information about their inner workings.
+Leveraging multiple static cameras for such a task indeed presents a challenge rarely tackled in the literature, for a lack of public datasets: the reconstruction of a large-scale, mostly static environment, with small, fast-moving elements.
+Recently, the emergence of neural radiance fields has induced stunning progress in many novel view synthesis applications, leveraging deep learning principles to produce photorealistic results in the most challenging settings.
+In this work, we investigate the feasibility of basing a solution to the task on dynamic NeRFs, i.e., neural models purposed to reconstruct general dynamic content.
+We compose synthetic soccer environments and conduct multiple experiments using them, identifying key components that help reconstruct soccer scenes with dynamic NeRFs.
+We show that, although this approach cannot fully meet the quality requirements for the target application, it suggests promising avenues toward a cost-efficient, automatic solution.
+We also make our work dataset and code publicly available, with the goal to encourage further efforts from the research community on the task of novel view synthesis for dynamic soccer scenes.

 ## **Running the code**

-All experiments were carried out in a Docker container, with a custom image.
-If you're from EVS, the image is available at `evs-innovation-snapshot-docker.artifactory.evs.tv/nerfstudio:slew-latest`.
+All experiments were carried out in a Docker container.
+We recommend following the instructions on https://docs.nerf.studio

-Otherwise, install Python 3.8, PyTorch 1.13.1, and CUDA 11.7.
+Otherwise, you can install Python 3.8, PyTorch 1.13.1, and CUDA 11.7.
 Next, install [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn), and the bindings for Torch:
 ```
 pip install ninja git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch